teachingworkshops/g05-intro-git-and-github-c03-rauschjatwit/README.md

 # g05-intro-git-and-github-c03

-Text Adventure Project
+**Text Adventure Project**
 By: Enrique Esteve, Joseline Mejia, Lindsey Johnson, and Sam Helinski

+**How to run the game**:
+Download the jar file, then save it to a place of preference.
+You will need to run the jar file with this command in the terminal:java -jar Gamec03.jar (Make sure you're in the right directory)

+**About the Game**
 In this immersive text-based adventure game, you embark on a perilous journey from a randomized starting location, aiming to reach a dream destination.
 As a unique character endowed with specific traits and a starting item, you navigate through a world brimming with diverse environments, from urban megacities to enchanted forests and beyond.

 Your character, defined by a combination of traits like "Shadowy," "Tech-savvy," or "Mystic," and a type such as "Human," "Robot," or "Mutant," faces various challenges and encounters.
 The game's core mechanics revolve around managing resources like hunger and thirst, engaging in combat with enemies, and exploring daytime and nighttime events.